-10 since his birthday was on the 1st of May, so Andy is listed as 9 instead of his parent's biography so I will skip repeating much of that and jump to specific items about James Andy Patrick Smith (I'm uncertain of his actual name, but he seems to have settled on James Andy.
+10 since his birthday was on the 15th.
+I have detailed all earlier items in his parent's biography so I will skip repeating much of that and jump to specific items about James Andy Patrick Smith (I'm uncertain of his actual name, but he seems to have settled on James Andy.